-Google's rules for the Google Play Android app store are changing in 2022.
-Developers will need to add extra information about how they collect, store and process users' data.
+Google's rules for the Google Play Android app store changed in 2022.
+Developers now need to add extra information about how they collect, store and process users' data.

-Let's take a look at what Google will soon start requiring and what you'll need to do to satisfy the requirements.
+Let's take a look at what Google requires and what you'll need to do to satisfy the requirements.

-While the new rules will cover specific points, Google already requires you to follow broad privacy principles when handling user data.
+Google already required you to follow broad privacy principles when handling user data.
 These include the following:

 - You must "protect the privacy and legal rights of users."